Vice-Presidents

 St Woolos sinfonia Committee

-Brian Cox, Rt Rev Dr Richard Fenwick, Emilie Godden (Principal Conductor), Prof Huw Griffiths (Minutes Secretary), Prof Vivienne Harpwood (Legal Advisor), Jane Leney & Dr James Leney (Librarians), Dr Christoph Mädler (Chair), Glynis Macdonald (Patrons & Friends Secretary), Ben Masters & Maureen Mahony (Co-Treasurers), Anne Wilkins (Making Music Representative and Inclusivity & Diversity Officer)
+Brian Cox, Rt Rev Dr Richard Fenwick, Emilie Godden (Principal Conductor), Prof Huw Griffiths (Minutes Secretary), Prof Vivienne Harpwood (Legal Advisor), Jane Leney & Dr James Leney (Librarians), Dr Christoph Mädler (Chair), Glynis Macdonald (Patrons & Friends Secretary), Ben Masters & Maureen Mahony (Co-Treasurers), Laura Sinnerton (Artistic Director)